 Acting Diploma and Training

 Acting diploma programs offer short-term, specialized training in acting for the stage or screen.
 Explore what you'd study and practice in an acting diploma program.
 Get info on the employment options for actors.
-Schools offering Acting degrees can also be found in these popular choices.

 Do I Need an Acting Diploma?